bblearner/Skin-Cancer-Detection/README.md

 The dataset can be found here https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/skin-cancer/train.zip(5.3 GB), https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/skin-cancer/valid.zip(824.5 GB), https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/skin-cancer/test.zip (5.1 GB).

 The final model achieves 80% percent accuracy on the testing dataset.
 This short paper was used as a reference for the model https://arxiv.org/ftp/arxiv/papers/1703/1703.03108.pdf.

+The colab notebook for the project can be found here https://colab.research.google.com/drive/1-h2whMrHFf5dA7BJbKq4zAOKCLiGJjjX?usp=sharing